Movie: (1984) In a bleak future, teen biker gangs and a sinister corporation battle for control of an abandoned city.

 • Watch the handoff from Joel to Kevin following after segment 3.
 You can see Kevin moving around.

 • There’s another reference to Apple’s System 7, along with observation “we gotta get Windows for this thing.”
-In 1992 that was pretty obscure jargon.
+In 1992 that was actually techie jargon.

 • Tom still has ping pong balls in his head in a couple of segments.